Chapter 13.08

 If the city owns the mainline, the city is responsible for clearing stoppages and for inspecting, maintaining, and repairing the lower lateral, city cleanouts, manholes and mainline.
 If the city does not own the mainline or manhole, the city has no responsibility for clearing stoppages or for inspecting, maintaining, or repairing the mainline, cleanouts, or lower laterals.

 B. City and Private Mainlines.
 The city is responsible for the maintenance of mainlines within the public right-of-way or easement unless the mainline is privately owned, or a specific agreement delineating ownership exists, or the city has expressly accepted the maintenance and repair obligation in writing.
 In cases where parcels or structures are served by a private sewer, the owner has the sole responsibility for ownership, operation, and maintenance of the private sewer.
-Where the city is to be responsible for any element of a private sewer system, it shall be expressly so provided in writing and the responsibility must be accepted by the city council.
-The owner’s responsibilities include clearing stoppages, inspecting, maintaining, and repairing the private system so as to maintain the private system in a condition that avoids negative impacts to the operation and maintenance of the city’s system.
+Where the city is to be responsible for any element of a private sewer system, it shall be expressly so provided in writing and the responsibility must be accepted by the city.
+The owner’s responsibilities include clearing stoppages, inspecting, maintaining, and repairing the private system so as to maintain the private system in a condition that avoids negative impacts to the operation and maintenance of the city’s sanitary sewer collection system.
 This may include the following:

 1. The private system should be kept free from roots, grease deposits, and other solids that may impede the flow or obstruct the transmission of waste.